Snoyark/Testing/WIP.md

 		owl:versionInfo 0.0 .
 ```

 Where the __name1__ and __username__ should be replaced with the overall name for the ontology and your username (respectively).
-These changes are largely just for bookkeeping to show who created the ontology.
+These replacements are largely just for bookkeeping to show who created the ontology.

-## Example ontology/codeset with entity for reference
+## Example ontology/codeset

 ```
 <Colors>